bryanbharper/Philectrosophy_Net6/Server/public/blog.posts/cramped-and-aligned-brackets.md

 ## How to Make the Change
 Ready to rid yourself of cramps?

- If you're using Fantomas, you can modify the `.editorconifg` file ([see documentation](https://fsprojects.github.io/fantomas/docs/end-users/Configuration.html)) by adding the `fsharp_multiline_bracket_style = aligned` setting ([see documentation](https://fsprojects.github.io/fantomas/docs/end-users/Configuration.html#fsharp_multiline_bracket_style)).
+ If you're using Fantomas, you can modify the `.editorconfig` file ([see documentation](https://fsprojects.github.io/fantomas/docs/end-users/Configuration.html)) by adding the `fsharp_multiline_bracket_style = aligned` setting ([see documentation](https://fsprojects.github.io/fantomas/docs/end-users/Configuration.html#fsharp_multiline_bracket_style)).

 If you're using your editor's built in formatter, take a look through its settings.
 In Jetbrains Rider, for example, it's under `Settings > Editor > Code Style > F#` and the setting is a checkbox labeled _"Align opening and closing braces of record, array and list expressions"_.

-Now let your code can take a big stretch and get some fresh air!
+Now let your code take a big stretch and get some fresh air!